 Did you know that you can get paper clips to stick together to form a chain?
-It may seem like magic, but it’s really science and it’s really fun.
+It may seem like magic, but it’s actually science and it’s fun!

-The experiment only takes about 5 minutes to pull together and it’s perfect for toddlers through elementary age children.
-The result will definitely capture their attention and it’s a great learning opportunity.
+This experiment only takes about 5 minutes to pull together and it’s perfect for toddlers through elementary age children.
+The result will definitely capture their attention and it’s a great way to explore magnet transference.

 - 3-5 Paperclips (even more if you want to see how long of a chain you can make)